Tableunstable/Financial-Loan-Analysis/README.md

 ## Problem Definition

-- Are we able to predict an applicant's loan approval based on the variables used in the dataset?
+- Are we able to predict an applicant's loan approval based on the interesting variables (ex. education, no of dependents) used in the dataset?
 - Which model is the better to use?

 ## Models Used